Oklahoma City Thunder (30-20, 11-13 away)

 - Not long after Wizards was announced as the winning name before the 1997-98 season, the local NAACP chapter president complained that the nickname carried Ku Klux Klan associations.

 - Previous nicknames for the franchise when they were still in Chicago include Packers and Zephyrs.

 Washington went bananas from three last time these two met.
 They hit a combined 16 three-pointers, including 13 in the second half.
 Oklahoma City, even without Andre Roberson, need to find a better way of defending the perimeter and running shooters off the three-point line.

 Oklahoma City’s bench ranks 28th in the NBA in points contributed per game.
 They’re averaging 24.6 points per game.
 With Raymond Felton playing well lately, the Thunder have benefited.
 Felton and Co. have been a large part of the winning streak.
 Their ability to evaporate deficits or extend leads has been wonderful.
 Now that Roberson is out, the Thunder need someone on the bench to step up who hasn’t been playing and produce.

 During their win streak, the Thunder are 8-0 when they have the same amount or more rebounds than their opponent.
 They’re 25-6 when the Thunder are tied or beat their opponents in rebounding.
 The Wizards are 19-4 when they out rebound their opponent.
 Who ever wins the rebounding battle, probably wins the game.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!